Baire space (set theory): Cylinder set basis

-This intersection is called a cylinder set, and the set of all such cylinder sets provides a basis for the product topology.
-Every open set is a countable union of such cylinder sets.
+This intersection is called a cylinder set, and the set of all such cylinder sets is a basis for the product topology.
+Every open set is the union of (a countable collection of) such cylinder sets.

+Tree basis

-By moving to a different basis for the same topology, an alternate characterization of open sets can be obtained:
+An alternative basis for the product topology can be given in terms of trees.
+The basic open sets can be characterized as: